Art (ART)

 Advanced printmaking; further exploration of printmaking methods and materials; emphasis on individual development in conceptual and technical abilities.
 Two 3-hour studios per week and assigned work.

 Advanced design problems that center on individual development and the exploration of contemporary design issues surrounding user, visitor, and guest experiences.
 The conceptual potential of placemaking using both mobile and tablet devices within the built environment is emphasized, as is prototyping, testing, and revision.
 Individual and group work.
 Two 3-hour studios per week and assigned work.
-Typically Offered: Fall and Spring.
+Typically Offered: Varies.

 User Experience (UX) and User Interaction (UI) problem solving at an advanced level.
 In addition to design and development, strategies for client interaction, project presentation and production preparation are practiced.
 Two 3-hour studios per week and assigned work.
 Typically Offered: Varies.